kalawinka/season/README.md

 ## Updates
+* Paper: The rise of Indo-German collaborative research: 1990–2022.
+Global Knowledge, Memory and Communication. http://arxiv.org/abs/2404.17171
-* Indo-German Literature Dataset [dataset] Published: https://doi.org/10.5281/ZENODO.10607234
+* Dataset: Indo-German Literature Dataset [dataset] Published: https://doi.org/10.5281/ZENODO.10607234
-* 2nd SEASON paper published: The Emergence of Preprints: Comparing Publishing Behaviour in the Global South and the Global North.
+* Paper: The Emergence of Preprints: Comparing Publishing Behaviour in the Global South and the Global North.
 Online Information Review. https://doi.org/10.1108/OIR-04-2023-0181
-* 1st SEASON Paper published: Embedding Models for Supervised Automatic Extraction and Classification of Named Entities in Scientific Acknowledgements. https://doi.org/10.1007/s11192-023-04806-2
+* Paper: Embedding Models for Supervised Automatic Extraction and Classification of Named Entities in Scientific Acknowledgements. https://doi.org/10.1007/s11192-023-04806-2
 * First stay of the Indian team in Cologne.
 March 6 - 28, 2023
 * First stay of the German team in Pondicherry completed.
 Nov.
 24 - Dec.
 16, 2022